 Unfortunately, even with great retention measures in place, acquisitions invariably lead to vacancies.
 Don’t leave important roles unfilled, with other leaders doubling up to handle responsibilities, and don’t prioritize filling the vacancy quickly over filling the vacancy with the right leader.

-SimiTree offers a stable of qualified interim managers ready to step into key administrative, financial or clinical management positions with transitional leadership, including roles requiring knowledge of complex regulations and other unique factors driving the market.
+SimiTree offers a stable of qualified interim managers ready to step into key administrative, financial, or clinical management positions with transitional leadership, including roles requiring knowledge of complex regulations and other unique factors driving the market.
 Learn more about interim management.

 4. Structure the new organizational chart.

-Give careful thought to structure of the integrated organization, establishing clear lines of reporting and accountability, and set it out in a new and detailed organizational chart.
+Give careful thought to the structure of the integrated organization, establish clear lines of reporting and accountability, and set it out in a new and detailed organizational chart.
 Make certain all employees receive a copy so there is no confusion.

 5. Establish a baseline and track performance against targets.